New music from Scott Ritcher!

 With years of experience playing a wide range of styles, a singular focus on rhythm and groove compelled them to bring to life the 5 songs that are presented here.

 Trading demo recordings and working parts until each player was satisfied, the group then recorded with an intent on presenting an honest group dynamic with little studio trickery.
 Each track was played live and no rhythm or pitch corrections were made.
 There are clear “gifts” throughout the recording, but this presentation is as close to a band performing live as we were able to get.

 The new 27-minute record is titled friends and is available now exclusively on Metroschifter.com, for a whole month before it hits all the major music services!
 Best of all, you can name your own price.

 All about the Metroschifter

-The Metroschifter released five full-length albums and several EPs between 1994 and 2000, adding a sixth a,bum in 2009.
-In its early years, the band included a succession of members from hardcore and indie rock heavyweights such as Rodan, Endpoint, 411, Sunspring, the Rachel’s, Falling Forward, Shipping News, Transcend, Eleven Eleven, and Chamberlain.
+The Metroschifter released five full-length albums and several EPs between 1994 and 2000, adding a sixth album in 2009.
+In its early years, the band included a succession of members from indie rock and hardcore heavyweights such as Rodan, Endpoint, 411, Sunspring, the Rachel’s, Falling Forward, Shipping News, Transcend, Eleven Eleven, and Chamberlain.